debojyotiroy062007-ctrl/CODSOFT_TASK5/README.md

-# Real-Time Face Detection System
+# Face Detection and Tracking System

 A computer vision application using OpenCV's Haar Feature-based Cascade Classifiers to detect and track human faces via live webcam feed.